leonidk/venue_scores/README.md

 * Preprint archives and short papers have been excluded from most of our analysis via a filter (see pipeline information below).
 However, you're free to fork this project and add it back in if you'd like!
 * See the paper for more technical details.

+# requirements
+Initial development and testing was on a MacOS 10.13 system.
+However to work on Ubuntu 18.04, the following command installed all needed tools on top of a fresh install
+`sudo apt-get install python3.6 python3-lxml wget python3-nbconvert python3-notebook jupyter-nbconvert jupyter python3-numpy python3-scipy python3-pandas python3-matplotlib python3-sklearn`

 ## overview
 The dependencies for this project are Jupyter Notebooks with Python3 and numpy, scipy, pandas, lxml and scikit-learn libraries.
 Run `make` to download all of the appropriate data from DBLP, [CSRankings](https://github.com/emeryberger/CSrankings), the NSF, Transparent California, and Scholar Rank.
 The Makefile script will then pre-process the data (using `my_dblp_parser.py` and `cleanup_venues.ipynb`) into three main datafiles, `useful_authors_list.pkl.gz useful_papers.pkl.gz useful_venue_list.pkl.gz`.
 Then the following programs are useful in generating rankings and clusterings
 * `cleaned_venues_to_weights.ipynb` generates conference rankings using a regression function.
 The top notebook block contains a variety of settings and hyper-parameters to chose what dataset to fit.